elman23/elman23.github.io/index.md

 I have some experience with different aspects of software development, delivery, testing, system management.

-My role gives me the opportunity to get some hands-on experience into different fields:
+My role gives me the opportunity to get some hands-on experience with:

 - backend development (Java, Spring Boot);
 - database management;